Developing and Preserving Artist Space in Boston

 and offer live/work spaces or work-only spaces for rent and for purchase at a variety of prices.

 In order to ensure that only artists occupy artist spaces, the BRA has, in the past, overseen an artist certification process.
 As of the summer of 2016, this certification process is being taken over by the Mayor’s Office of Arts and Culture.
 Artists who are interested in becoming eligible to apply for live/work housing (rental and ownership) that requires artist certification can apply to be certified by a panel of peers.
 The next deadline for certification is likely to be in late September.
-Information about this application process will be posted at the Arts and Culture web site in the near future.
-While the new application has not been posted, the previous application will give you an idea of the requirements.
+Information about this application process will be posted at the Arts and Culture web site in fall 2016.